oracle/pushiomanager-react-native/README.md

 - For In-App Messages and Rich Push Content follow the below steps :
   * To Enable Custom URI scheme for displaying In-App Messages and Rich Push content follow the [Step 1](https://docs.oracle.com/en/cloud/saas/marketing/responsys-develop-mobile/ios/in-app-msg.htm).
-You don't need to add the code.
   You can find the API key in the `pushio_config.json` that was placed in your Xcode project earlier during setup.

   * Follow  [Step 2](https://docs.oracle.com/en/cloud/saas/marketing/responsys-develop-mobile/ios/in-app-msg.htm) to add the required capabilites in your Xcode project for In-App messages.

 - For Media Attachments you can follow the following [guide](https://docs.oracle.com/en/cloud/saas/marketing/responsys-develop-mobile/ios/media-attachments/).
 Copy and paste the code provided in guide in respective files.